khushbu300/Hospital-Management-System/README.md

 ⚙️ Features
    * Add Patient
-     Stores patient details such as:
+     Stores patient details such as: Name, Age, Gender, Disease
-      Name
-      Age
-      Gender
-      Disease

    * Add Doctor
-     Stores doctor details such as:
+     Stores doctor details such as: Name, Age, Gender, Specialization
-     -> Name
-     -> Age
-     -> Gender
-     -> Specialization

    * View Patients
      Displays all existing patient records from the database.